kddubey/cappr/docs/source/2_motivation.rst

 Motivation
 ==========

-.. note:: You don't need to read this page to get started with CAPPr.

 Why does this package exist?
 The short answer is to create a more usable zero-shot text classification interface than `classification via sampling`_.